Zudecast/zude-tools/README.md

 	[ ] Only search the pre-configured thumbnail and hero video sub-directories on startup instead of loading all project files.
 - [x] View a "hero panel" of relevant info for the focused project.
 - [/] View a panel of tabs, each tab displaying the file contents of a sub-directory of the focused project.
-	- [ ] Display text files.
+	- [ ] Display text files as cards.
-	- [x] Display image files.
+	- [x] Display image files as cards.
-	- [ ] Display video files.
+	- [x] Display video files as cards.
-	- [ ] Display template files. (.psd, .kra, etc.)
+	- [x] Display template files as cards. (.psd, .kra, etc.)
-	- [/] Resize file previews with a slider.
+	- [x] Resize file previews with a slider.
 	- [x] Reuse tab instances.
 	- [ ] Asynchronous loading and freeing of files.
-- [ ] Generate any template file for any image, video, or text file using its name and any pre-configured tags.
 - [x] Create desired directory structure for projects.
+- [ ] Generate template files for any other file through a context menu using the file name and any pre-configured tags.
 - [ ] Enforce desired naming conventions for files based on their project sub-directory.
 - [ ] Resolve naming conflicts when enforcing file or folder rules.
 - [ ] Create timestamp sheets for video editors for video files.